A big part of successful gardening is historic lore and the passing of that knowledge on to others for the next generation.

 Growing these storied varieties isn’t any harder than any other types when following an organic gardening practice.
 The beauty these one-of-a-kind plants bring to the garden is priceless.
 When we open our gardens to heirlooms, we’re opening hundreds of doors for possibilities yet unknown.

 For me, perhaps the most important reason for planting heirloom varieties is to preserve these gene species for the future.
 Garden author Rosalind Creasy, said it best; “Home gardeners have the ability to help slow the erosion of our seed banks by continuing to grow and save seeds from harvests.”
-Seed saving is easier than one might believe and is a principle practice of growing a kitchen garden.
+Growing heirloom seeds and seed saving later on is easier than one might believe.
+These are principle practices of growing a kitchen garden.
 If you haven’t saved seeds before, don’t fret, there are several responsible seed providers shipping heirloom varieties direct to consumers.
 Check out some of my preferred seed sources.

 Planting heirloom varieties give gardeners freedom to select what works best in their gardens.
 Saving seeds from heirloom plants year after year, will build up a personal library of seeds from the plants that perform best in your local soil and climate.
 Since plants are much more adaptable than most of us realize, you’ll have a seed strain that is more resistant to local pests and diseases.